 Drawing upon my experience both as a parent of a teenager and as an SEN teacher and lecturer, I am accustomed to communicating with children and young people.
 My preference is in working with older children of 8 years upwards because personally I believe that children need to have reached a certain stage in their maturity and cognitive development in order to benefit from the solution focused approach.
 I explain how the brain works in a friendly and age appropriate manner and I provide age appropriate treatment by using the child’s own frame of reference in order to connect with his or her inner world.

 Parents are welcome to attend the sessions but need to be aware that my focus is upon engaging the child in the treatment.
 The main relationship is between the therapist and the child.
 Therefore it is vitally important that the child is a willing participant in the treatment and is not being made to attend against his or her free will.
-It is also important that parents strongly encourage their child to listen daily to a free CD or MP3 download that I provide for the duration of the treatment.
+It is also important that parents strongly encourage their child to listen daily to a free MP3 download that I provide for the duration of the treatment.
 I always provide time for parents to ask questions and express any concerns.

 This year I have helped a couple of secondary school pupils cope with stress in anticipation of taking their GCSE examinations.
 I also help children with performance related anxiety in the build up to important events such as competitions.

 Furthermore I am experienced in supporting parents of children with Special Educational Needs.
 This was part of my work many years ago when I worked in Further Education and more recently when I started a Parent Support Group at a local school which is still running two years later.
 I hold an Enhanced DBS Certificate.